Microprinting: Production

 Microprint of the scale capable by other printing methods cannot be produced by a digital printer regardless of the resolution of the device.
 Some digital fonts are designed specifically for the purpose of microprinting.
 These pseudo-microprint fonts are referred to as microtext.

 Xerox was acclaimed for developing a microtext font they claimed could produce characters 1/100 of an inch tall (equivalent to 0.72 points).

 In April 2015, Videojet Technologies released their 1650 High Resolution (HR) and 1620 HR Continuous Inkjet (CIJ) printers, said to be capable of printing sub-pixel size characters as small as 0.6 mm in height (equivalent to 1.70079 points).
-The printers use a 40-micron nozzle that outputs more than 100,000 drops per second of ink.
+The printers use a 40-micron nozzle that outputs more than 100,000 drops of ink per second.
 While these printers make microprinting faster and easier to produce digitally, they still have not reached the true sub-pixel size of less than 1 point.

 The smallest scale microtext a laser printer can produce is 0.5 pt.